Ethics and Religious Beliefs in the MediaDownload the program description (PDF)

 Relationship between media and religions Media Ethics Journalism and information

-STUART Stephen, Assistant Professor, School Director
+STUART Stephen, Associate Professor, School Director

 Dr. Stuart is a marketing communications specialist with an honours degree in design and visual communication and an MBA in strategic management, both from Edinburgh.
 He also has a post-graduate diploma in marketing communications, awarded by the Chartered Institute of Marketing.
 Having worked internationally at a senior level for several years in a number of corporate settings, he returned to academia in 2002 to undertake a PhD in Social Marketing.
 Dr. Stuart graduated from Queen Margaret University in 2005 and took up a senior lecturer’s position in marketing management at Leeds Metropolitan University.
 He moved to Ottawa in 2007 and worked as a part-time and replacement professor in the Faculty of Health Sciences whilst maintaining a strong portfolio of research interests centered on social communication in relation to government policy.
 His recent publications have analyzed aspects of the social responsibilities of large-scale sport organizations, particularly the International Olympic Committee, in relation to the social legacies of the Olympic games.
 In the last year he has become involved with the Indigenous Health Research Group located in the University of Ottawa, and is currently a co-researcher on two important funding applications, one with the Public Health Agency of Canada, the other with the Canadian Partnership Against Cancer, the outcomes of which will be known by October.
 These research projects look at the abilities of youth to successfully embed government health messaging into food and activity related decision-making.
 Dr. Stuart has been a Fellow of the Royal Society of Arts since 1995, having served on the Scottish Committee for a number of years.
 More recently, he has served as the President, Secretary and Treasurer of the daycare center on the University of Ottawa campus.